Misery Point Preserve

 Despite the development opportunities on this shoreline, the forested point has remained largely untouched for years.
 Feeder bluffs forge pristine habitat, as do the wetlands and the lagoon’s barrier beach.
 The eelgrass laden shoreline is an ideal home for forage fish, including surf smelt, sandlance, and herring, which endangered salmon feed upon as they make their seaward journey.
 With plentiful native flora, Misery Point is home to extensive shellfish, marine life, and birds.
 The endangered marbled murrelet has even been spotted fishing nearby.

-Great Peninsula Conservancy is currently working with the landowners to purchase the property.
-In Spring 2020 the Washington State Department of Ecology was awarded $5 million in grants through the National Coastal Wetlands Conservation Grant Program.
-GPC received a $1 million subgrant and will be the Department of Ecology’s implementing partner to acquire the Misery Point property.
-GPC is applying for matching state funds to secure the 20.7-acre property by 2021, which is valued at nearly $1.7 million.
+In 2020 the Washington State Department of Ecology was awarded $5 million in grants through the National Coastal Wetlands Conservation Grant Program.
+GPC received a $1 million subgrant and was the Department of Ecology’s implementing partner to acquire the Misery Point property.
+GPC also received matching state funds from the Salmon Recovery Funding Board to secure the $1.8 million, 20.7-acre property in December 2020.